AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 1. Take a defensive driving course.

 If you’ve gotten a speeding ticket or DUI, been involved in an accident, or received another type of moving violation, you might be able to lower your rates by taking a defensive driving course.
 These tend to be online courses that require you to complete a series of modules in an allotted amount of time.
-Many of the providers on our list offer discounts for completing a defensive driving course, so you should speak to your agent about possible savings.
+Many of the providers on our list offer discounts for completing a defensive driving course, so speak to your agent about potential savings.

 2. Increase your deductible.